Rescuers save 8 people trapped in cable car dangling above canyon in Pakistan

 As the rescued children were handed over to their families, most burst into tears, said Nazir Ahmed, a senior police officer who was present in the area where the air and ground rescue mission was launched.

-Bilal Faizi, a spokesperson for the state-run emergency service, said food and water were supplied to the car earlier in the day.
+Food and water were supplied to the car earlier in the day, said Bilal Faizi, a spokesperson for the state-run emergency service.

 According to Pakistani TV stations, some of those trapped were in contact with their families by cellphone.
 Authorities said the two adults were consoling the children, who were between the ages of 11 and 15.